l-swenson/CL-Portfolio-Page/README.md

 # Lukas Swenson's Portolio Page (Code Louisville Final Project)

 This portfolio consists of a responsive single-page layout that focuses on my educational background and work experience.
-It's purpose is to function as capstone project for the Code Louisville program as well as the start of a professional portfolio page.
-The page is navigable via a menu at the top that is linked to anchor tags further down the site.
+Its purpose is to function as capstone project for the Code Louisville program as well as the start of a professional portfolio page.
+The page is navigable via a menu at the top right that is linked to anchor tags throughout the three sections.
 The contact form at the bottom has fields for a name, email, and short message.

 # CSS Feature:
 <ul>